chaitanya6761/Udacity-Data-Analyst-Nano-Degree/README.md

 - P4 - ExploreE And Summarize Data (White Wine Dataset)

 ### Courses Completed:
+- Intro To Descriptive And Inferential Statistics
-- Intro to Data Science
+- Intro To Data Science
 - Data Wrangling with MongoDB
 - Data Analysis with R
 - Intro To Machine Learning (In Progress)